Introduction to Spiritual Psychosis

 Understanding Spiritual Psychosis

-The Distinction Between Spiritual Experiences and Psychosis
+The difference between Spiritual Experiences and Psychosis

 Causes and Triggers of Spiritual Psychosis

-• Substance Use and Genetic Predispositions:Psychoactive substances may cause psychosis in sensitive individuals.
-Genetic predispositions also play a role.
+• Substance Use and Genetic Predispositions: Psychoactive substances lead to a condition of psychosis in vulnerable persons.
+Genetic predispositions are not an exception.
 (Yes, it really can run in your energetic “genes.”)

 Common Symptoms to Recognize